-The lives of many families with kids who struggle with food issues have been changed for the better by food therapy — the process in which a therapist counsels a child and leads them through therapeutic steps with the goal of getting them to try foods on their own without being forced by their parents.
+The lives of many families with kids who struggle with food issues have been changed for the better by food therapy — the process in which a therapist counsels a child and leads them through therapeutic steps with the goal of getting them to try foods on their own without being forced by their parents just to remember it is just a business.
 Children who have poor growth patterns resulting from extremely picky eating or kids who have been diagnosed with Sensory Processing Disorder can seriously benefit from food therapy.

 Food therapy, similar to what occupational therapy or physical therapy achieves, helps children with feeding difficulties due to sensory integration issues, autism, behavioral problems and other unresolved or undiagnosed needs.
 It’s not unusual for food therapy to be included in your child’s occupational therapy services.

 Addressing your child’s feeding problems early only benefits your child’s future food associations, behaviors and physical growth.
 With early intervention, you can prevent or eliminate:

 - Growth concerns (including failure to thrive)